TheSuperbard/Note-Randomizer/README.md

 It can be assigned to pitch bend, polyphonic aftertouch or a cc channel.

+For more information on Logic Pro X's scripter, please see https://support.apple.com/kb/PH26956?locale=en_GB.
+To use this code, open scripter, click 'Open Script in Editor', paste in Script.js from here, then hit Run Script.

 Thoughts/extensions appreciated.

 Please, use, change and adapt and let me know how you get on!